mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 A feature space can be represented as a graph, $G = (V, E)$, where vertices, $V$, represent image elements (feature vector), edges, $E$, represent connections between pair of vertices, and each edge is the similarity between the two connected elements.
 A graph cutting process involves:

 - finding the optimal partitioning (cutting graph into disjoint subgraphs)
-- similarity between subgraphs is minimised, edges that are cut are weak
+- similarity between subgraphs is minimized, edges that are cut are weak
-- similarity within subgraphs is maximised, strong interior links
+- similarity within subgraphs is maximized, strong interior links

 #### <a name="5.4.1" class="anchor"></a> [Ncuts](#5.4.1)

-Normalised cuts (Ncuts) are used to avoid bias towards small subgraphs (cost of cutting graph).
+Normalized cuts (Ncuts) are used to avoid bias towards small subgraphs (cost of cutting graph).
 Finding set of nodes that produce minimum cut is a NP-hard problem and only approximations are possible for real images, with bias towards partitioning into equal segments.

 ### <a name="5.5" class="anchor"></a> [5.5 Fitting](#5.5)